-The fourth annual Student Leadership Conference will be held on Saturday, February 3, 2018.
-The theme for SLC 2018 is Everyday Leadership
+The fourth annual Student Leadership Conference was held on Saturday, February 3, 2018.
+The theme for SLC 2018 was Everyday Leadership

 SLC is a full day conference that brings together student leaders from across MRU to share their experiences and knowledge about leadership through conference sessions.
 SLC is open to all current MRU student leaders, as well as any students interested in future leadership roles.

 SLC is made possible through generous sponsorship from the Vice President of Student Affairs and Campus Life and their team.

 Presentations from the 2017 Student Leadership Conference